-At the year-end, the College's longer-term investments, combining the securities and property investments, totalled £59.5m.
-(2020: £50.3m) The overall total investment return was 18.8% (2020: -1.9%) over the year.
-The College's target investment return is set at RPI + 3%, which was 6.8% on 31 July 2021.
+At the year-end, the College's longer-term investments, combining the securities and property investments, totalled £58.9m (2021: £59.4m).
+The overall total investment return was 1.3% (2021: 18.8%) over the year.
+The College's target investment return is set at RPI + 3%, which was 6.8% on 31 July 2021 and 15.3% a year later.

 The carrying value of the preserved permanent capital (the trust for investment) and the amount of any unapplied total return available for expenditure was taken as the open market values of these funds as at 31 July 2010 together with the original gift value of all subsequent endowment received.
-It is the Governing Body's policy to extract as income 4% (plus costs; previous financial year 4.0%) of the value of the relevant endowment investments.
+It is the Governing Body's policy to extract as income 3.9% (previous financial year 4%) of the average value of the relevant endowment investments over the previous three years.
 Governing Body will keep the level of income withdrawn under review to balance the needs and interests of current and future beneficiaries of the College's activities.
-During the year Governing Body agreed to reduce the draw down percentage to 3.9% for the financial year 21-22 onwards and to amend the drawdown calculation to 3.9% of the average of the previous three years endowment value.
-Despite this change our drawdown percentage remains one of highest amongst Oxford colleges.
+Despite reducing our drawdown percentage, it remains one of highest amongst Oxford colleges.
 Governing Body continues to aspire to reduce the percentage further in future years.